guyman624/thewiki/docs/tutorials/dvdremux.md

 ## Correcting SAR/PAR

 !!!
 This step, while complicated, is absolutely necessary for your DVD remux to playback correctly.
-A remux that does not follow this process (or, follows it incorrectly) is **broken**.
+A remux that does not follow this process (or follows it incorrectly) is **broken**.
 !!!

 !!!